lezneklihp/dsend_project_4/README.md

 ![Tree Quest](/images/feature_streettreequest.PNG)

 The second feature, "Street Tree Map", had to visualize New York City's boroughs, streets, and street trees.
-Given a new street (based on the answers to the questionnaire), the user can explore similar street trees in New York City.
-A dot product of the new tree with all the other trees in the dataset determines a degree of similarity at this point.
+Given a new street tree (based on the answers to the questionnaire), the user can explore similar street trees in New York City.
+The cosine similarity of the new tree with all the other trees in the dataset determines a degree of similarity at this point.
 Moreover, the map allows to filter for all street trees in either a good, fair, or bad health condition.
 The map can also be cleared if a user wants to undo previous choices by selecting "All street trees".
 Figure 10 displays the current version's Steet Tree Map.

 **Figure 10: Street Tree Map**